idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 ```

-`Calls` is the number of times that section was run. `Self` time is the time actually taken by the section while `Children` time is the cumulative time of all of the sub-sections below that section and `Total` is the sum of the two.
+`Calls` is the number of times that section was run. `Self` time is the time actually taken by the section and `Total` is the sum of the `Self` time and the time of all of the sub-actions below that section.
 The `Avg` and `%` columns represent the average and percent of the total run-time of the app for the number in the column to the left. `Mem` is the memory (in Megabytes) for the column to the left (Self or Total).

 There are also two other ways to print information out about the graph using `printHeaviestBranch()` and `printHeaviestSections()`.
 These are described well over on the [/PerfGraphOutput.md] page.